openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-Assuming the C function is compiled into a library named "libmyfunc.so", the compilation command `cjc -L. -lmyfunc test.cj -o test.out` should be used to link this library with the Cangjie compiler.
-This will generate the desired executable.
+Assuming the C function is compiled into a library named "libmyfunc.so", use the compilation command `cjc -L. -lmyfunc test.cj -o test.out` to make the Cangjie compiler link this library.
+This will ultimately produce the desired executable.

 Additionally, when compiling C code, enable the `-fstack-protector-all/-fstack-protector-strong` stack protection options.
-Cangjie code inherently includes overflow checks and stack protection.
-When incorporating C code, ensure that safety against overflow is maintained within `unsafe` blocks.
+Cangjie-side code inherently includes overflow checks and stack protection.
+When incorporating C code, ensure that safety against overflow is maintained within unsafe blocks.

 ## Compilation Options

-C interoperation typically requires manual linking of C libraries.
-The Cangjie compiler provides relevant compilation options.
+C interoperation typically requires manual linking of C libraries, for which the Cangjie compiler provides corresponding compilation options.

 - `--library-path <value>`, `-L <value>`, `-L<value>`: Specifies the directory containing the library files to be linked.

-  The path specified by `--library-path <value>` is added to the linker's library search path.
-Additionally, paths specified in the `LIBRARY_PATH` environment variable are also included, with `--library-path` taking precedence over `LIBRARY_PATH`.
+  The path specified by `--library-path <value>` will be added to the linker's library search path.
+Additionally, paths specified in the `LIBRARY_PATH` environment variable will also be included, with `--library-path` taking precedence over `LIBRARY_PATH`.

 - `--library <value>`, `-l <value>`, `-l<value>`: Specifies the library file to be linked.

-  The given library file is passed directly to the linker.
+  The given library file will be passed directly to the linker.
 The library filename should follow the format `lib[arg].[extension]`.

 For all compilation options supported by the Cangjie compiler, refer to "Appendix > cjc Compilation Options".

 ## Example

-This demonstrates how to use C interoperation and the `write/read` interfaces to assign and read values for a structure.
+This demonstrates how to use C interoperation along with the `write/read` interfaces to assign and read values from a structure.

 C code: